Julix8MS/cscreen/README.md

 # cscreen
-A cross-platform version of conio.h
+A cross-platform version of conio.h and curses.h.